Loy Krathong 2015 - 25th November 2015

-Does what?
-Well, aside from a bit of a party, you have to "Loy" (float) your Krathong - last year I wrote about Making a Krathong.
+Does what exactly?
+Well, aside from a bit of a party, you have to "Loy" (float) your Krathong - a few years ago I wrote about How To Make A Krathong.
 There are also beauty contests and who-can-make-the-best-krathong contests.
+The story below is based on our Loy Krathong evening in 2008.

 Despite the weather, we headed out in the evening to Bang Wad Reservoir which is only a few kilometers from our home.
 The reservoir is Phuket's largest fresh water supply, so a good place to give thanks.
 The evening has been wet.
 Yes, we had been "blessed" with plenty of water.
 Of course, everyone waited until the rain had stopped, so it was rather crowded and also muddy underfoot.
 We had several Krathongs to float - one made by my wife, one made by her sister and one made by my daughter at school.
 There were hundreds of Krathongs in the water and hundreds more people wanting to float away all their bad luck.